cop3402spring19/syllabus/project/codegen.md

 `setupFunctionCall` is used both `visitCallStatement` and `visitFunctionFactor` to prepare the stack for the call

+- note that your compiler doesn't track the stack pointer, rather it emits code that increments/decrements the pointer in well-defined fixed amounts, i.e., the stack frame size.
 - `visitFunctionFactor` (given) emits pushes for any registers that hold temp values (r0-r#), all registers before `reg_base`.
   `visitCallStatement` doesn't need tod o this because it doesn't use